Vlad-404/photo-portfolio/README.md

     - as above, during the purchase, user can select which size he wants: S, M or L. Each size has dimensions in mm so the user has an idea of how big a delivered image will be.
 4. As a recruiter, I want to see Vladimir's work and decide whether to hire him or not
     - All of the best images are displayed on this web page, and everyone can sort them by category, panorama or not, colour or black/white, name, rating, price and top rated.
 This will make the recruiter's job much easier.

-As the owner:
+---
-1. I want to be able to display my work publicly
+5. I want to be able to display my work publicly so I can get exposure
     - all images will be hosted on Heroku where they will have exposure to everyone on the internet, accessible 24 hours a day - every day.
-2. I want to be able to add, remove and edit the images
+6. I want to be able to add, remove and edit the images
     - thanks to forms and Cloudinary, images can be easily uploaded, manipulated and deleted.
-3. I want to be able to see the address where I should send the printed image if purchase has been made
+7. I want to be able to see the address where I should send the printed image if purchase has been made
     - users won't be able to complete their purchase if the address is missing.
 This is where the image should be sent.
-4. I want to be able to see which images are most popular so I can make more similar ones
+8. I want to be able to see which images are most popular so I can make more similar ones
-    - thanks to rating system, it will be possible to see which images are more popular.
+    - ~~thanks to the rating system,~~ Since there is no rating system as of writing this readme, popularity of the images can be assessed by how many images has been purchased.

 [Backt to top](#photo-portfolio)